The Rules of the Palace Shield Cricket Competition

 15 minutes = 4 overs

 The minimum overs allowed shall be a total of 40 overs, unless a decision has earlier been reached.
-No game shall commence later than 5.08pm (4.38pm in September), tea having been taken.
+No game shall commence later than 4.38pm, tea having been taken.
 Any interruption during the first innings of a minimum 40 overs game will result in it being abandoned as an uncompleted game

 19a.
 Tea.
 There shall be an interval of 30 minutes between innings.
-If tea has been taken earlier during a break owing to bad weather, the interval between the innings shall be reduced to 10 minutes.
-During a break in play due to bad weather, tea may be taken early in an attempt to save playing time.
-The umpires shall take into account the wishes of both captains, but shall be the final judges of when the tea interval should be taken
+If tea has been taken earlier during a break owing to adverse weather, the interval between the innings shall be reduced to 10 minutes.
+During a break in play due to adverse weather, tea may be taken early in an attempt to save playing time.
+The umpires shall take into account the wishes of both captains, but shall be the final judges of when the tea interval should be taken:-

 19b.
 Last Hour.
-In all matches, a minimum of 16 overs, if available, shall be bowled in the last hour of play, commencing at 7.00pm, or earlier in September.
+In all matches, a minimum of 16 overs, if available, shall be bowled in the last hour of play, commencing at 6.30pm.
 Should adverse weather, or other circumstances interrupt play during this period, this requirement shall be reduced at the rate shown in the table below but this will not affect the number of overs to be bowled in the second innings.

 4 minutes = 1 over